HuiZhang0812/huizhang0812.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # Biography
-I'm a 4th year Ph.D. student in the School of Computer Science at Fudan University, supervised by [Prof. Zuxuan Wu](https://zxwu.azurewebsites.net/) and [Prof. Yu-Gang Jiang](https://scholar.google.com/citations?user=f3_FP8AAAAAJ&hl=en).
+I'm a 4th-year Ph.D. student in the School of Computer Science at Fudan University, supervised by [Prof. Zuxuan Wu](https://zxwu.azurewebsites.net/) and [Prof. Yu-Gang Jiang](https://scholar.google.com/citations?user=f3_FP8AAAAAJ&hl=en).

 My research interest lies in computer vision and deep learning.
-My current research focuses on **image generation**, video generation, large language models, and vision-language models.
+My current research focuses on **Unified Model for Generation and Understanding**, Image Generation, and Video Generation.
 My previous research focuses on anomaly detection.

 I am set to graduate in 2026 and am actively **seeking internship and job opportunities**.
 If you are interested in discussing potential collaborations or positions, please feel free to email me at hui_zhang23@m.fudan.edu.cn.